ybeaz/web-yourails-com/README_DEV.md

 ## Plans

+2023-05-31 edition.
+One week sprint

+- Implement logic to show a user his/her own profile through the UserMenu

 2023-05-30 edition.
 One week sprint

-- Add messageEvent for server and for client
+- - Add messageEvent for server and for client
-- Change UI for time and system messages
+- - Change UI for time and system messages

 2023-05-24 edition.
 One week sprint

-- Refactor ChatSpace to see if Conversations are really needed
+- - Refactor ChatSpace to see if Conversations are really needed
-- Integrate Socket.io into Nest.js locally
+- - Integrate Socket.io into Nest.js locally
-- Configure Nest.js to work with Socket.io remotely
+- - Configure Nest.js to work with Socket.io remotely
-- Develop modal window with drop down menu for "Frequency" choice
+- - Develop modal window with drop down menu for "Frequency" choice
-- Implement switching from one profileHost to another
+- - Implement switching from one profileHost to another

 2023-04-29 edition.
 Two weeks sprint